With an increase in Zoom fatigue, it’s easy to wonder, is this all there is?

 On Prison Break, you’re serving a sentence for a crime you didn’t commit, and now, there’s an opportunity to escape.
 Your escape window is one hour and you must get out without being caught.

-To succeed, you’ll need to cooperate with your teammates, trust them, and communicate effectively.
+To succeed, you’ll need to cooperate with your virtual teammates, trust them, and communicate effectively.

 Another interesting game is Playground.
 Here, you’ll have to travel back to fifth grade to complete several assignments.
 You’ll miss your summer holiday if you don’t score a straight A on your assignment.